olejardamir/Hanoi/README.md

 - We cannot remove from an empty rod.
 - We cannot place on top of the smaller peg.

+### Errors
+- If at any time we execute something illogical, for example, move to non-existing rod or move before initiating the game, we will get the

 ### Data Structures
 For this game, we only need one data structure.
 Stack is the data structure that functions according to a FIFO (First-in, First-out) principle.
 The stack functions that we need are peek (for verifying the move), push (for placing a peg on the rod), and pop (for removing a peg).
 However, we have also used a Queue (as a cloned Stack, since code is cleaner) to confirm the victory, that is, if all pegs are sorted.